 Open to any male under the age of 19, who has excelled as an individual or as part of a team in one or more sports.

-Open to a sport organisation / sports club who has had an outstanding performance on models of best practice.
-There are four components:
+Open to a sport organisation/sports club who has had an outstanding performance on models of best practice.
+There are three components:

 Include comparative data from the past three years of membership, coach and official numbers, along with strategic planning and outcomes.

 Open to any Coaches that have made a significant contribution to a sport at either or both grass roots and HP level.